Valdosta State Blazers football: History

 VSC had its first winning season in 1986 with a 9–2 record led by All-American Jessie Tuggle.
 In 1994 the Blazer won a school-record 11 victories, and with quarterback Chris Hatcher, played in the program's first national football tournament.
 Hatcher was the 1994 Harlon Hill Trophy winner.
-In 1996, with quarterback Lance Funderburk, the blazers spent a week ranked No. 1 in the country in Division II and were the Gulf South Conference Champions for the first time in school history.
+In 1996, with quarterback Lance Funderburk, the Blazers spent a week ranked No. 1 in the country in Division II and were the Gulf South Conference champions for the first time in school history.

-In 2002, the Blazers went to their first National Championship game against Grand Valley State, losing 31–24.
-In 2004, the Blazers returned to the National Championship, this time defeating Pittsburg State University 36–31.
-For the 2006 Season the Blazers wore silver helmets to commemorate the 25th anniversary of the VSU football program.
-In 2007, the Blazers defeated Northwest Missouri State University 25–20 for their second National Championship title.
+In 2002, the Blazers went to their first national championship game against Grand Valley State, losing 31–24.
+In 2004, the Blazers returned to the National Championship, this time defeating Pittsburg State 36–31.
+For the 2006 season, the Blazers wore silver helmets to commemorate the 25th anniversary of the VSU football program.
+In 2007, the Blazers defeated Northwest Missouri State 25–20 for their second national championship title.
 The Blazers also have won 9 Gulf South Conference football championships (1996, 2000, 2001, 2002, 2004, 2010, 2018, 2019, 2021*). *Co-champions with the University of West Florida.

-Two notable alumni are Jessie Tuggle, National Football League linebacker from 1987–2000 playing his entire career with the Atlanta Falcons, and Chris Hatcher was quarterback in the programs first national football tournament in 1994 and was that year's Harlon Hill Trophy winner.
-Hatcher was also Valdosta State's head football coach from 2000–2006 and amassed a 68–10 record with one national championship and four conference crowns during his six-year tenure at Valdosta State.
+Two notable alumni are Jessie Tuggle, a linebacker who played his entire career in the National Football League with the Atlanta Falcons from 1987 to 2000, and Chris Hatcher was quarterback for the programs first national football tournament in 1994 and was that year's Harlon Hill Trophy winner.
+Hatcher was also Valdosta State's head football coach from 2000 to 2006 and amassed a 68–10 record with one national championship and four conference crowns during his six-year tenure at Valdosta State.

 Kerwin Bell, former Florida Gator quarterback, led the Valdosta State team that won the 2018 Division II National Championship.

-Head coaches

 Hal Mumme era: 1992–1996

 Mumme took over as head coach at Valdosta State University in 1992.
 Mumme's record at Valdosta State was 40–17–1.
 In both 1994 and 1996 he led the team to the NCAA Division II playoff quarterfinals; Valdosta State had never made the playoffs previously.

 In 1994 the Blazer won a school record 11 victories and Quarterback Chris Hatcher won the Harlon Hill Award as player of the year in NCAA Division II football.

 The team was consistently ranked in the Division II top 20 and was ranked No. 1 in the nation in Division II for part of the 1996 season when they won their first Gulf South Conference championship.